ShugLab/ShugLab/README.md

 Fun Facts

-- I've worked for companies like GoDaddy, StateFarm, and HCLTech
+- I've worked for companies like GoDaddy, StateFarm, HCLTech, and the US Federal Government

 - Over 10 years in Fortune 50 companies providing value from a Technical stand-point